-Operating income in the first quarter of 2024 decreased \$0.9 million, or four percent, versus operating income in the first quarter of 2023.
+Operating income in the first second quarter of 2024 decreased increased \$0.9 million, or four five percent, versus operating income in the first second quarter of 2023.
 Surfactant and Polymer operating income decreased \$1.0 million and \$1.6 million, respectively, versus the first quarter of 2023.
-Specialty Products operating income increased \$1.7 million versus the first quarter of 2023.
-Corporate expenses, including business restructuring, environmental remediation and deferred compensation expenses were flat year-over-year.
-Corporate expenses, excluding business restructuring, environmental remediation and deferred compensation expenses, decreased \$1.2 million, or seven percent year-over-year.
-Foreign currency translation had a \$0.7 million favorable impact on operating income in the first quarter of 2024 versus the prior year.
+Specialty Products operating income increased \$1.7 million \$1.9 million and \$3.6 million, respectively, versus the first second quarter of 2023.
+Polymer operating income decreased \$2.7 million versus the second quarter of 2023.
+Corporate expenses, including business restructuring, environmental remediation, and deferred compensation expenses were flat year-over-year.
+Corporate expenses, excluding business restructuring, environmental remediation and deferred compensation expenses, decreased \$1.2 million a \$3.5 million expense recognized as a result of a criminal social engineering scheme impacting one of the Company's subsidiaries in Asia, increased \$1.9 million, or seven 11 percent, year-over-year.
+Foreign currency translation had a \$0.7 million favorable impact on operating income See Note 17, Other Matter, of the notes to the Company's consolidated financial statements (included in Item 1 of the first quarter of 2024 versus Form 10-Q) for additional details regarding the prior year criminal social engineering scheme.

-Operating expenses (including deferred compensation and business restructuring) decreased \$2.4 million, or five percent, versus the prior year quarter.
+Operating expenses (including deferred compensation and business restructuring) decreased \$2.4 million increased \$2.3 million, or five percent, versus the prior year quarter.
 Changes in the individual income statement line items that comprise the Company's operating expenses were as follows:

-- Selling expenses decreased \$1.7 million, or 13 percent, primarily due to lower salaries, travel-related and bad debt expenses. - Administrative expenses were flat year-over-year.
-Lower salaries and hiring-related expenses were offset by higher environmental reserve expenses.
-The higher environmental expense reflects a reserve adjustment for environmental costs related to property formerly owned and operated by the Company in Wilmington, Massachusetts.
+- Selling expenses decreased \$1.7 million increased \$0.7 million, or 13 six percent, primarily due to lower salaries, travel-related and debt expenses. year-over-year. - Administrative expenses were flat year-over-year.
+Lower salaries and hiring-related expenses were increased \$2.0 million, or n percent year-over-year, primarily due to a \$3.5 million expense recognized as a result of the criminal social engineering scheme impacting one of the Company's subsidiaries in Asia that was partially offset by higher environmental reserve expenses.
+The high environmental expense reflects a reserve adjustment for environmental costs related to property formerly owned and operated by Company in Wilmington, Massachusetts. lower salaries.

-- Research, development and technical service (R&D) expenses decreased \$0.9 million, or six percent, primarily due to lower salaries. - Deferred compensation was \$1.8 million of expense in the first quarter of 2024 versus \$1.5 million of expense in the prior year quarter.
-The \$0.3 million increase in deferred compensation expense was primarily due to a larger increase in the market value of mutual fund investment assets held for the plans during the first quarter of 2024 versus the first quarter of 2023.
+- - Research, development and technical service (R&D) expenses decreased \$0.9 million, or six percent, primarily due to low salaries. were flat between quarters. - Deferred compensation was \$1.8 million \$0.4 million of expense in the first second quarter of 2024 versus \$1.5 million \$0.7 million of expense in the prior year quarter.
+The \$0.3 million increase decrease in deferred compensation expense was primarily due to a larger increase smaller appreciation in the market value of mutual fund investment assets held for the plans during the first second quarter of 2024 versus the first second quarter of 2023.
 See the Overview and Segment Results-Corporate Expenses section of this MD&A for further details.

-Net interest expense for the first quarter of 2024 increased \$0.2 million, or nine percent, versus the first quarter of 2023.
-This increase was primarily attributable to higher interest rates on borrowings under the Company's revolving credit facility during the first quarter of 2024 versus 2023, partially offset by higher capitalized interest and non-U.S. interest income.
+Net interest expense for the first second quarter of 2024 decreased \$1.2 million, or 31 percent, versus the second quarter of 2023.
+This decrease was primarily attributable to higher non-US interest income recognition.